b01lers/bootcamp-training-2020/pwn/example01/example01.md

 p.interactive()
 ```

 In this case, we used a regex to extract the value of `secret_number` from the output.
-Python has many fantastic string manipulation tools, so there are many ways that the value could be extracted from the string.
+Python has many fantastic string manipulation tools, so there are many ways that the value could be extracted from the string such as something like: `response.split()[2]`.

 ### Exploiting Vuln #2